Scroll progress bar

 TikTok is full of "miracle" routines, quick tips and viral hacks.
 But skin doesn’t change in 15 seconds: it needs to be listened to, not experimented on.
 Especially if it’s sensitive, reactive or prone to redness, certain trends can turn into a guaranteed disaster.
 Here are the 5 most popular ones that deserve some debunking with factual explanations, not scientifically baseless alarmism.

 • Baking soda for “natural scrubs”?
-Better not: it alters the pH and can leave skin feeling tight.
+You’re better off skipping it: it disrupts the pH of your Skin and can cause it to feel tight.

-• Pure essential oils are not skincare: they can irritate or trigger reactions.
+• Pure essential oils are not skincare products: they can cause irritation or trigger adverse reactions.

-• Charcoal peel-off masks are only satisfying in the video, but they stress the skin barrier.
+• Charcoal peel-off masks only feel satisfying in videos, but they strain your skin’s natural barrier.

-• Mixing too many actives all at once is the fastest way to make sensitive skin angry.
+• Mixing too many active ingredients together is the fastest way to irritate sensitive Skin.

-It’s one of the classics: “just a little baking soda and your skin will be smooth again.”
-In reality, baking soda is too alkaline (basic).
-It changes the skin’s pH, which needs to stay slightly acidic, and can leave it dehydrated and red.
-If it feels tight afterward, it’s not cleansing: it’s the barrier asking for help.
+It’s one of the most pervasive myths: “just a little baking soda and your Skin will be smooth again”.
+In reality, baking soda is far too alkaline.
+It alters the pH of your Skin, which needs to stay slightly acidic, and can leave it dehydrated and red.
+If your Skin feels tight after using it, that’s not a sign of cleanliness: that’s your skin barrier crying out for help.

-Better this way: choose a exfoliant designed and formulated for sensitive skin, with gentle acids like lactobionic acid.
-They do the same job, but kindly.
+Better this way: choose a exfoliant developed and formulated for sensitive skin, with gentle acids like lactobionic acid.
+They deliver the same results, but with gentleness.

-A trend that never goes away: putting a drop of tea tree or lavender directly on a pimple.
-Too bad essential oils, if used pure, can irritate even the most resilient skin.
-On sensitive skin, they often cause redness or outright contact dermatitis.
+This trend never goes away: dabbing a drop of tea tree or lavender oil directly onto a pimple.
+The problem is, undiluted essential oils can irritate even the most resilient Skin.
+On sensitive Skin, they often cause redness or even full-blown contact dermatitis.

-Better this way: if you like the feel of oil, go for formulas with skin-friendly plant oils, such as jojoba or squalane, and always tested on sensitive skin.
+This is better: if you enjoy the feel of oil, opt for formulas with dermatologically compatible plant oils, like jojoba or squalane, that are always tested on sensitive skin.

 3. Charcoal peel-off masks

-Let’s be honest: peeling off that black film does seem satisfying.
+Let's admit it: peeling that black film feels satisfying.

-Too bad that along with sebum, it also removes part of the hydrolipidic film, the skin’s natural protection.
-Result: skin that burns, feels tight, and within a few hours produces even more sebum to defend itself.
+The downside is that alongside excess sebum, it strips away part of your hydrolipidic film, the natural protective layer of your Skin.
+The result?
+Skin that burns, feels tight, and within just a few hours produces even more sebum to defend itself.

-Better this way: use gentler purifying masks, with mild clays and enriched with hydrating actives, like our Purifying Face Mask.
+This is better: use gentler purifying masks, with mild clays enriched with hydrating active ingredients, like our Purifying Face Mask.

 4. DIY sunscreens

-Coconut oil, shea butter, and a bit of zinc oxide: on TikTok it looks like the perfect recipe.
-In reality, it offers no measurable or effective protection.
-Real sunscreen formulas go through complex lab testing: making them at home simply means exposing your skin to the sun without defense.
+Coconut oil, shea butter, and a bit of zinc oxide: on TikTok, this seems like the perfect recipe.
+In reality, it offers no measurable, effective protection.
+Real sunscreen formulas undergo complex laboratory testing; making your own at home simply means exposing yourself to the sun with no defenses.

-Better this way: choose a dermatological sunscreen that’s lightweight and well tolerated.
-It’s the only way to truly protect sensitive skin, every day, not just in summer.
+That's better: choose a lightweight, well-tolerated dermatologist-formulated sunscreen.
+It’s the only way to truly protect sensitive Skin every day, not just in the summer.

-It’s the trend of the moment: in the palm of your hand, acids, retinol, vitamin C, niacinamide... and off you go.
-But skin doesn’t work like a lab: each active has its own pH and its own absorption time.
-When you layer them all together, the formulas can interfere with one another, and the skin barrier — already more fragile if skin is sensitive — weakens even more.
-The result?
-Redness, stinging, dryness, or that feeling that your skin “can’t tolerate anything anymore.”
+It’s the trend of the moment: mix acids, retinol, vitamin C, niacinamide… all in the palm of your hand and apply it.
+But your Skin it does not work like a laboratory: every active ingredient has its own pH and absorption timeline.
+When you layer them all together, their formulas can interfere with one another, and your skin barrier — already more fragile if your Skin is sensitive — weakens even further.
+The end result?
+Redness, stinging, dryness, or that familiar feeling of Skin that “can’t tolerate anything anymore”.

-Better this way: simplify.
-Alternate days, prioritize hydration and barrier products.
-Sensitive skin needs consistency, not piling things on: consistency does far more than any “viral mix.”
+Better this way: keep things simple.
+Alternate which actives you use on different days, prioritize hydration and barrier-support products.
+Sensitive Skin needs consistency, not overloading: steady care works far better than any viral “mix-it-all” trend.

 In conclusion

-Trends come and go, skin stays.
-Not everything you see online is wrong, but not everything is right for you, and sensitive skin makes that clear right away.
-Follow it, listen to it, and treat it consistently: it’s the safest way to keep it truly happy.
+Trends come and go, but your Skin stays.
+Not everything you see online is wrong, but not everything is right for you, and sensitive Skin will let you know immediately.
+Pay attention to it, listen to its needs, and care for it consistently: that’s the most reliable way to keep your Skin truly healthy.

 Scientific sources